Milad84/Intersector-Crawl/README.md

 ## Contributing

 Contributions to the project are welcome!
-If you have suggestions for improvements, optimizations, or new features, feel free to open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request if you have suggestions for improvements, optimizations, or new features.

 ## License